-Out of control trees and shrubs, cracked drains, leaking rainwater goods, missing roof tiles; these are just some of the things that may lead to structural problems in older buildings if not addressed.
-Although a degree of movement is inevitable, cracks should not be ignored and neither should the maintenance issues that cause them.
+Although a degree of movement is inevitable in an old house, cracks in the plasterwork or brickwork should not be ignored and neither should the maintenance issues that cause them.
 Even so, it is worth remembering that traditional buildings were built using lime and other materials, which allow for some shifting of the structure.

 - Cracks and bulges appearing in walls both internally and externally.
 In new work cracks may occur due to shrinkage during drying; they are common after central heating has first been installed.